Robbins leads No. 21 Minnesota past No. 25 Ohio State 77-60

 POLL IMPLICATIONS

 After landing a league-record nine teams in the latest Associated Press poll, the Big Ten might well lose one when the new national rankings are released on Monday.
-The Buckeyes won their only other game this week at last-place Nebraska,
+The Buckeyes won their only other game this week at last-place Nebraska.

 BIG PICTURE

 Ohio State: The Buckeyes had their half-court offense out of sync the entire afternoon, with the Gophers consistently getting hands in passing lanes and refusing to allow the easy shots.
+Senior guard C.J.
+Walker has been playing through a thumb injury, and it has showed.
+He has 14 points on 4-for-25 shooting over the last four games.

-Minnesota: The key to sustaining this success for the Gophers will be to keep more players scoring beside Carr, the preseason All-Big Ten pick.
+Minnesota: The key to sustaining this success for the Gophers will be to keep diversifying beyond Carr, the preseason All-Big Ten pick.
 In the last game, a 71-59 loss at No. 6 Wisconsin, that didn’t happen as Carr went 3 for 13 from the floor.

+“He’s not one who’s just going to try and get his,” Robbins said.
+“He’s going to make sure we win.”

 UP NEXT